flatterline/flatterline.com/_posts/2012-01-22-startup-opportunites-phoenix.md

 Maker Week begins February 16th and is put on through the ASU College of Technology and Innovation (CTI).
 Maker Week is free and 'is designed to inspire a passion for building, creating and making among students, teachers, and anyone who ever looked at a mousetrap and thought: 'You know, I could make that better.'"

 Events will include Maker Pitch, Maker Faire and the Making Your Future conference.

-Entrepreneurs can get experience and practice pitching their innovations and startup ideas at the idea pitch event.
+The Maker Pitch is and idea pitch event where entrepreneurs can get experience and practice pitching their innovations and startup ideas.
 If you wish to pitch, [apply here](https://technology.asu.edu/makerweek/makerpitch/form).

 The Faire will consist of demonstrations, workshops and other hands-on challenges.
 If have a project you'd like to be included, here's the [Maker Faire Call for Entries](https://docs.google.com/spreadsheet/viewform?formkey=dHMzR0lZUHZxeFY1NzFmWjRoV2FVVWc6MQ).